dustinpfister/blog_posts/_posts/js-select-tag.md

 </html>
 ```

-### 1.2 - The value property and select tags
+### 1.2 - The value and selected attributes of option tags

 So by default the value of the select tag will be the inner text of the current option element that is selected.
-However the value property can be used to set that to something else, and then the inner text can be used for a display name, and the value can be used as some kind of id for the selection option.
+However the value can be set to something else by way of the value attribute of the option element.
+So then the value of an option can be used to set some other value from the inner text of the option.
+So then the inner text can be used for a display name, and the value can be used as some kind of id for the selection option.

+On top of the value attribute of the option elements there is also the selected attribute that is worth mentioning also.
+This attribute can be used as a way to set a default option in the collection of options other than the first child element.

+So once again here is the same example as before, just with some additional changes by way of adding value attributes, and having an option other than the first one serve as a starting option for the select tag.

 ```html
 <html>